 Where do I pick up my badge?

-You can pick up your badge at the Student Mobility Summit information desk located in front of the main entrance to the Paranymph hall.
+You can pick up your badge at the Student Mobility Summit information desk located in front of the main entrance to Aula Magna.

 How do I apply the discount for EUF members?